 We have heard several stories in which people failed to create an estate plan due to procrastination or avoidance.
 It’s time to change that thinking.
 But where do you start?
 A good first step is to seek guidance from an experienced estate planning attorney.

-Gadi Zohar, Esq., in Palo Alto, California, focuses exclusively on estate planning and administration.
+Our firm, Gadi Zohar, Esq., in Palo Alto, California, focuses exclusively on estate planning and administration.
 Gadi Zohar will explain the differences between wills and trusts.
 Having an estate plan means you have made the critical decisions as to what will happen to your assets at death or incompetence, providing you and your loved ones with peace of mind.

 How Trusts Can Help You

 Because of California’s costly and burdensome probate process, we are known as a “trust heavy” state (i.e., most people with assets are best off with a living trust).
 Trusts are effective not only as a means of passing property at death but also for managing property for your comfort if you become incompetent – avoiding both, probate and conservatorships.
 Important facets of trusts include:

 - A living trust allows for seamless management of your assets while you are living and competent, if you become incompetent and at your death.

 - You manage your assets as your own trustee while you are living and competent.

 - An appointed successor trustee oversees the trust if you become incompetent or at your death.